kumaly/looters-community/README.md

 Join the [Discord](https://discord.gg/ceXWjBQtZe).

+Ask us for free lootboxes to open !

 # Overview

 Looters is a EVM blockchain game where you buy and open lootboxes to collect loots with 5 levels of rarity.